joshtynjala/building-adobe-air-applications/air-developer-tool-adt/adt-commands/adt-package-command.md

-**-hideAneLibSymbols** (iOS only, AIR 3.4 and higher) Application developers can use multiple native extensions from multiple sources and if the ANEs share a common symbol name, ADT generates a “duplicate symbol in object file” error.
+**-hideAneLibSymbols** (iOS only, AIR 3.4 and higher) Application developers can use multiple native extensions from multiple sources and if the ANEs share a common symbol name, ADT generates a "duplicate symbol in object file" error.
 In some cases, this error can even manifest itself as a crash at runtime.
-You can use the `hideAneLibSymbols` option to specify whether or not to make the ANE library’s symbols visible only to that library’s sources (yes) or visible globally (no):
+You can use the `hideAneLibSymbols` option to specify whether or not to make the ANE library's symbols visible only to that library's sources (yes) or visible globally (no):

 - **yes** — Hides ANE symbols, which resolves any unintended symbol conflict